 If the charity has not filed a return by seven months following the end of their fiscal year–so one month after their due date–the CRA will send a Notice of Intention to Revoke a Charity's Registration (Form T2051A).
 In general, the legal process to revoke a charity’s registration will not begin until the tenth month after the charity’s fiscal year end.
 The CRA may also issue penalties if it receives tax receipts that are incorrect or incomplete, or if there are further problems with the charity’s books or other financial records.

-The penalties for nonprofit organizations that file late are less severe as NPOs are generally under less stringent regulations compared to registered charities.
+The penalties for non-profit organizations that file late are less severe as NPOs are generally under less stringent regulations than registered charities.
 If an NPO does not file its T1044, the CRA may issue a penalty of $25 per day, up to a maximum of $2,500 per year for each filing that was missed.
 NPOs also have the option of using the CRA’s Voluntary Disclosures Program, which would allow the organization to file outstanding tax returns.

 Filing for the first time may still seem daunting for many not-for-profit organizations, but there are resources readily available that can help.